pydanny/audreyr.github.com/_posts/2012-02-05-processingjs-in-jekyll.md

 {{ page.title }}
 ================

-I'm still figuring out Markdown, Liquid, and Jekyll.

-Let's see if <a href="http://processingjs.org">Processing.js</a> will play nicely with this Jekyll blog/site.
-This is an experiment.
+Do you have a Jekyll blog?
+Want to include a <a href="http://processingjs.org">Processing.js</a> sketch into a single post?
+This is the quick and dirty way to do it.

 PDE sketch in another file
 --------------------------